pramsey/crunchyblog/pi/pi.md

 ![](buffer_default.png)

-Except, look a little more closely, this "circle" seems to be made up of short straight lines.
+Except, look a little more closely -- this "circle" seems to be made up of short straight lines.
 What is the ratio of its circumference to its diameter?

 ```sql
 SELECT ST_Perimeter(ST_Buffer('POINT(0 0)', 1.0)) / 2;